If you own a truck camper, you can admit it; you’re different from the average outdoorsman.

 Though you can survive without it, I would go as far as saying solar power is an essential for comfortable truck camping.

 You can pay a pretty penny for truck campers that come with solar nowadays, but self installation saves a ton of money, and it can be beneficial to know your rig inside and out.

 Lensun’s panels are ultra lightweight and hook up directly to this Cali Raised Roof Rack on the 2020 Toyota Tacoma off road model.
 We then wired them to power the Jackery portable battery listed below.

 Having a source of energy on the road can feel quite luxurious, ensure a safe trip, and power your essentials.

-The Jackery Portable Po has a very solid design with a helpful carrying handle, and a power meter on the front so you can stay updated on your power bank. wer Station
+The Jackery Portable Power Station has a very solid design with a helpful carrying handle, and a power meter on the front so you can stay updated on your power bank.

 There are 2 USB ports, 1 car port, and one three-prong port (110V).
 It takes about 7 hours to fully charge from the solar panels.